Updated Feb. 2023

 PLEASE read through your CITRUS TREE CARE sheet which will be enclosed (both sides).

-The day your tree leaves our greenhouse will be the last day it was treated for the following:
+The day your tree is shipped from our greenhouse it was treated with the following:

-1). last treated with Insecticidal Soap spray.
-You can calculate the next date you will need to spray it.
-Insecticidal Soap spray can be purchased from most garden centers (IT IS NOT INCLUDED IN YOUR ORDER).
+Insecticidal Soap spray (any brand) which can be purchased from most garden centers (IT IS NOT INCLUDED IN YOUR ORDER).

 When you open your box, place your tree in a sink and water well with warm water - rinsing the leaves as well.

 Our Northern Style greenhouse: is only south facing, with North side completely insulated from light and cold.
 This allows our trees to grow with a sun exposure which most home owners can mimic with their own south facing windows in our local climate zone.
-Most of our heat is also passive solar, which means there is no forced air heating, only moist warm air stored from the sun in gravel floors, earthen beds, and water vessels.
+Most of our heat is passive solar: heat from the sun stored in gravel floors and insulation.
+We do use a ceramic heater and ceiling fan to circulate warm air when temperatures drop to zero, as well as a humidifier that runs a few hours, once per week.
 Coldest night time temperatures are maintained at no lower than 10 degrees Celsius, which means a customers home environment need not be kept at typical commercial greenhouse temperatures of 20 degrees or higher.

 Humidity: Indoors is also a dry environment because of forced heating (electric, wood, oil, air, etc), therefore your tree should be given some extra humidity.
 A simple way to accomplish this is to place a bowl filled with pebbles immersed in water, next to (not under - as extra moisture is not wanted near root system) your tree.
 As water evaporates it provides humidity to your tree.
-Misting it's leaves with distilled or rain water can also helpful, but only once every week.
+Misting it's leaves with distilled or rain water can also helpful, but only once every week and never in direct sunlight.
 Another simple solution is to purchase a small humidifier which produces cool mist.
 Some of these are quite small requiring very little electricity (ultrasonic humidifier).

 SeaBoost (www.seaboost.ca/products/seaboost) is quickly absorbed by root zones .
 It is a Nova Scotia product, sourced across Canada in garden centers, which we have been using since 2019.
 We recommend it over all other liquid fertilizers to supplement the fruit bearing season.
 Even through winter we have added it to one watering a month with wonderful success.
 Use: 4 ml SeaBoost to 250 ml warm water and mix well before using.